jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 - Assembler
 - Linker

-Lets go indepth a bit 😌😌
+Let's go indepth a bit 😌😌

-1. Preprocessing: This section simply copies the content of the header files and resolves the preprosser directives, the output of this section is a translation unit
+1. Preprocessing: This section simply copies the content of the header files and resolves the preprocessor directives, the output of this section is a translation unit

 To see the translation unit of your code, use this command :
 ```